 Having said that, how is your internship so far?
 If this is a new internship, you may find it challenging or maybe even a little overwhelming.
 Let me assure you this is totally normal.
 If you don't feel this way, you're probably in an internship that isn't offering much of a challenge.
 I'll write more about that in my next update.

 If you are close to graduation, let our office help you with the full-time job search.
-We can help with résumés, interviewing skills, and job search strategies.
-Call our office or check out http://www.wtamu.edu/student-support/cs-students.aspx
+We can help with resumes, interviewing skills, and job search strategies.
+Call our office or check out Career Services Student Support

 February 17, 2012